 Undiluted white vinegar does kill ants shortly after they come into contact with it.
 However, diluted vinegar acts as a powerful deterrent due to its strong smell and its ability to remove scent trails.

-This final deterrent is best used after resolving an infestation.
-If you find any lone ants or small groups, scout your home to kill them immediately and use one of the following essential oils to stop others from following them:
+This deterrent is best used after resolving an infestation.
+If you find any lone ants or small groups, scout your home to kill them immediately and use one of the following essential oils to stop ants from following them: